Managing the IHT – BR changes – you need to know the value of your business

 One of the main challenges in relation to the changes to the IHT reliefs is in relation to funding tax liabilities, a couple of options can be considered:

-• Life insurance that could cover the tax liabilities, and provide surplus cash, is a good option for younger business owners
+• Life insurance can help cover tax liabilities and provide liquidity, particularly for younger business owners

-• Share buybacks by the business can be used to fund tax liabilities.
-However, this can have complex tax implications and tax advice should be sought.
+• Share buybacks can fund tax liabilities but may have complex tax implications and require advice

-It is essential to reassess and adjust your IHT strategy now.
-Understanding the valuation of your assets and what your options are the first key steps in the process.
-Our Tax and Valuation teams are here to help you navigate these complexities and ensure your succession planning remains tax-efficient.
+You should review your IHT position now.
+Understanding the valuation of your assets and your options is the first step in the process.
+Our Tax and Valuation teams are here to help you navigate these complexities and ensure your succession planning remains tax efficient.

 Key Contacts